wiseman-timelord/Chat-VulkanLlama/README.md

 ### STATUS - WORKING:
 * Outstanding/Current work...
 1) Start Window 2 with ASCII art, followed by roleplay setup.
 Window 1 focuses solely on the engine's main loop.
 Move message parsing and raw output detection to Window 2, which saves to its own config file.
-2) * Prompts are having code for preset, instruct or chat, versions of prompts using links to keys stored in YAML files, './data/config_1.yaml/' or './data/config_2.yaml'. so as to have 1 for each window.
+2) * Prompts are having code for preset, instruct or chat, versions of prompts using links to keys stored in YAML files, './data/config_1.yaml/' or './data/config_2.yaml'. so as to have 1 for each window, and listen to each others yaml, but only write to their own yaml, thus eliminating writing issues.
-4) When all is done, need to update docs.
+3) When all is done, need to update docs with the new, improvements and upgrades.
 * Updates done for release v1.06 will be...
-1) none since last release.
+1) none since release v1.05.

 ### DESCRIPTION:
 * This is a Llama 2 language model and llama-cpp based chatbot/agent framework.
 It uses Python scripts, YAML files, and ASCII art to produce context-aware conversations.
 The framework is designed for the creation of future Llama 2 based projects through forks.
 Llama2Robot a your own project, can be further developed for, reading and modifying and redacting, files and content, supposedly with multi-line output, furthermore, the second window can be easily, replicated and modified, to add additonal windows for displaying other keys of your choice.